andrewpking/confessor-widgets-vanilla/readme.md

 The player requires JavaScript and an HTML-5 compliant browser to run, no Internet Explorer support is planned.

 This player app assumes you are using Pacifica Streaming Services - Confessor software for your radio station's metadata.
-It also assumes that you have an IceCast server that is accessible publicly.
+It also assumes that you have an IceCast server that is accessible publicly and secured with SSL.

 - Otis will need to update your confessor's PHP to allow this code to run, since his API does not include CORS headers by default.
+- Otis will need to upgrade your IceCast server to support SSL/https.
+This will likely fail your hosts domain requirements if that is not enabled.

 This code is provided with the MIT license.